lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_oligarchy_and_social_control.md

 [Openness GPT v11](../../README.md#openness-gpt-v11)[^1]:

-At least this: A false flag attack is an event where a government or powerful entity secretly orchestrates or allows an attack against its own people, assets, or interests, only to falsely blame an enemy—whether another nation, political group, or movement.
+At least this: A false flag attack is an event where a government or powerful entity secretly orchestrates, provokes or allows an attack against its own people, assets, or interests, only to falsely blame an enemy—whether another nation, political group, or movement.
 The purpose is to justify war, increased control, or drastic policy changes.
 False flags work because they exploit human emotions—fear, anger, and tribalism—before critical thinking can catch up.
 As long as people react before they analyze, as long as they trust the immediate story without questioning its origins, false flags will remain effective.

 But also perhaps this: their effectiveness diminishes as more people become aware of the pattern.
 Once people recognize how deception operates—how official